Contributors to French Books on India are as follows:

 In January 2016 Antara Mukherjee began to lead a team of scholars in West Bengal including Arkoprobho Roychowdhury, Sayantani Chakraborti, Soumabha Chakraborty and Arya Ghosh who are collecting and commenting on Bengali texts and previously unpublished archive material which refer to the French presence in the settlements in Hooghly district.
 Further valuable additions to the Books in Bengali section were made in May and November 2016.

-We would like to record our thanks to Samyuktha Ravi for her ongoing work in editing entries covering the scholarly work of members of the SARI research group.
+We would like to record our thanks to Samyuktha Ravi for her work in 2016 editing entries covering the scholarly work of members of the SARI research group.

 Shinjini Chattopadhyay of Jadavpur University, Kolkata, worked on French Books on India from 2014 to 2016 as project researcher under the auspices of ETIC Project and has updated the resource with links to full-text via gallica.bnf.fr and new entries from the Institut de Chandernagor, the Institut français de Pondichéry and the Electre database.